Roelzz/A2A-Fabric-MCS-lab/README.md

 Based on our sales data, what products should we promote next month and why?
 ```

-18. Observe in the test pane that queries trigger the A2A protocol, indicated by messages showing delegation to the Fabric Data Agent.
+22. Observe in the test pane that queries trigger the A2A protocol, indicated by messages showing delegation to the Fabric Data Agent.

 > [!IMPORTANT]
 > Successful A2A communication is confirmed when you see explicit handoff messages in the execution trace showing your Copilot Studio agent calling the Fabric Data Agent.

 #### Optional Enhancements

-19. **Model Selection** (Optional): Navigate to agent settings and experiment with different models:
-    - GPT-4 (default)
-    - GPT-4 Turbo
-    - GPT-5 (if available)
-    - Claude Sonnet (if available)

-20. **Code Interpreter** (Optional): Enable Code Interpreter in settings to allow the agent to generate visualizations from Fabric data.
+23. **Code Interpreter** (Optional): Enable Code Interpreter in settings to allow the agent to generate visualizations from Fabric data.

-21. **Knowledge Sources** (Optional): Add relevant e-commerce best practices or business rules as knowledge sources to enhance response quality.
+24. **Knowledge Sources** (Optional): Add relevant e-commerce best practices or business rules as knowledge sources to enhance response quality.

 ---